boseji/jugaad_boards/README.md

 `<Arduino IDE Dir>\hardware\juggad_boards-master\jugaad-avr-boards`

-Here `<Arduino IDE Dir>` is the location of the installation / Extraction of the Arduino IDE.
+Here `<Arduino IDE Dir>` is the location of the installation / Extraction of arduino IDE.